WikiLeaks' Assange to discover if he will be freed from jail on bail

 The U.S. Department of Justice says it will continue to seek his extradition and will appeal against her verdict.

-In the meantime, Assange, who is currently being held in the top-security Belmarsh Prison in east London, will seek to be freed on bail at a hearing on Wednesday.
+In the meantime, Assange, who is currently being held in the top-security Belmarsh Prison in southeast London, will seek to be freed on bail at a hearing on Wednesday.

-If Baraitser grants his request at a hearing which is due to begin at 1000 GMT, Assange will be able to enjoy freedom for the first time in more than eight years.
+If Baraitser grants his request at a hearing that was due to begin at 1000 GMT, Assange would be able to enjoy freedom for the first time in more than eight years.

+“We’re just being positive that there’ll be a good outcome, that he’ll be able to walk free,” Kristinn Hrafnsson, editor of WikiLeaks, told reporters outside the court.

 Admirers hail Australian-born Assange as a hero for exposing what they describe as abuses of power by the United States.
 But detractors cast him as a dangerous figure who has undermined the security of the West, and dispute that he is a journalist.